 • Date of prescription

 • Expiration date (Expired medications cannot be accepted or administered by the

-Campers in grades five through twelve may carry and self-administer inhalers and Epipens, once the Camp Nurse has received the appropriate documentation.
+Campers in grades five through eight may carry and self-administer inhalers and Epipens, once the Camp Nurse has received the appropriate documentation.
 The camper’s health care provider must sign the designated space on the Maryland State School Medication Administration Authorization Form (see above).

 All medications should be picked up on the camper’s last day of camp.
 If not picked up within one week of the close of camp, the unused and unclaimed medication will be disposed of properly.

 As long as your camper is currently enrolled in a public or private school in the United States, simply supply the name of the school on the registration form.
 If your child has not yet entered school or is enrolled in a school outside of the United States, a complete immunization record must be submitted to the Health Office as soon as possible.
 The Camp Nurse must verify that the camper is in compliance with the immunization requirements for Maryland.

-If your child has asthma, severe food allergies, diabetes or any other serious medical condition, the appropriate Action Plan form will need to be returned to the Health Office at least two weeks prior to the start date of their first camp.
+If your child has asthma, severe food allergies, seizures, bee sting allergies, diabetes, or any other serious medical condition, the appropriate Action Plan form is required to be returned to the Health Office at least two weeks prior to the start date of their first camp.
 These forms can be found on our website in "All Camp Forms" in the tab below.